 Color Clone—This button creates a layer for changing color but maintaining texture as described in the Cloning Color, Retaining Texture tutorial.

-Clr Channels—This button runs a Clear Channels script to remove non-color, non-layer mask channels from the Channels panel.
+Clear Channels—This button runs a Clear Channels script to remove non-color, non-layer mask channels from the Channels panel.
 The script is slower on large image files with multiple layers, so it's best used for small image files or flattened images.
+This new panel incorporates several "X" buttons that will help keep the Channels panel clean too.

 Web-Sharpening—The "Web-Sharpening" section of the "Actions" tab has buttons that downsize and sharpen an image for web presentation.
 This is done on a duplicate image in order to preserve the original file intact.
 The number buttons run actions that provide a sharpened image with the number providing the final horizontal pixel dimension.
 The "V" button to the right of each number button provides a sharpened image with that number as the final vertical dimension.
-In both cases, the horizontal and vertical dimensions of the final sharpened image are proportional to the dimensions of the original image.
+This latest revision of the panel also has buttons for full-HD dimension, 1080 x 1920.
+In all cases, the horizontal and vertical dimensions of the final sharpened image are proportional to the dimensions of the original image.
 The "Choose" button allows the user to choose a different pixel dimension if one of the pre-programmed buttons doesn’t match what is needed.
-The "SAVE" button opens the "Save for Web" dialog box in Photoshop so that the image can be quickly saved for upload or other purposes.
+The "SAVE" button opens the "Save for Web" dialog box in Photoshop so that the image can be quickly saved for upload to the Internet or other purposes.

 New Luminosity Masks—This version of the custom panel introduces actions to make four new luminosity selections/masks: